 Instead of calling his nation to repentance, his selfish response was, basically, “At least it will be good for me” (v.
 8)!

 It seems many of our own politicians are just as self-focused.
 They seem more concerned about how their current decisions and the laws they pass affect them directly.
 Their primary goal appears to be getting elected or re-elected rather than doing what’s right.
+But make no mistake, there are others whose agendas are far more evil.

-The evidence of this selfish indifference concerning genuine right and wrong is their willingness to constantly change sides on an issue based on what is politically expedient at the moment.
+The evidence of this selfish indifference concerning genuine right and wrong has been their willingness to constantly change sides on an issue based on what is politically expedient at the moment.
 It’s also evidenced by Congress’ unwillingness to do the tough, unpopular work required to pass meaningful legislation on important issues and, instead, to use those things as political footballs tossed back and forth year after year.

 Our Responsibility